alexmanrique/blog/_posts/2022-02-14-introduction-to-microservices.md

 When dealing with microservices we have `intra-services` requests and here is where problems can happen like network latency or congestion.

 <a href="https://en.wikipedia.org/wiki/Cascading_failure">Cascading failure</a> can happen when one service fails with improper defenses and the clients of this service all fail.
-<a href="https://github.com/Netflix/Hystrix">Hystrix</a> is a Netflix OSS library has mechanisms to solve this kind of problems.
+<a href="https://github.com/Netflix/Hystrix">Hystrix</a> is a Netflix OSS library that has mechanisms to solve this kind of problems.

 Defining critical microservices
 ---------------------------------------------------